What Is CICO dieting? How it works, & CICO calculator

 In this article, we’ll dive into the CICO diet, discussing what it is and whether it’s truly an effective way to shed pounds.
 So, if you’re curious about CICO dieting and want to learn more, keep reading!

-What is Cico dieting?
+What is CICO dieting?

 Simply, CICO is an acronym for “calories in, calories out.”